mullerhai/HsunTzu/README.md

-## compress codec  use num instead of. codec class  ,example. use.
+## compress codec  use number instead of. codec class  ,example. use.
 1 instead of snappycodec
   ###  case "0" => deflateCode
   ###  case "1" => snappyCodec
   ###  case "2" => gzipCodec